wellcaffeinated/yt-subtitle-explorer/README.md

 # YouTube Subtitle Explorer

+	Currently in beta.
+Not yet considered fully stable.

 The **YouTube Subtitle Explorer** is a tool you can install on your website to display a videos from one of your playlists.
 Users can then search by languages to find videos that contain or don't contain subtitles for a particular language.
 Users can also easily submit caption files that can be then uploaded directly to youtube.

 ## Features